 In the past two years since the vote to leave the European Union, Brexit has changed significantly; undoubtedly in the next six months leading up to the scheduled exit, it will continue to transform.
 But as the world keeps turning, businesses are still operating, still seeking profit and still committing to deals; these decisions about whom, what and where to trade both in and out of the EU, still need to be made.
 For these to be the best decisions, they need to be made with an understanding of the options available, of the political and commercial topography, and of market sentiment.

-To discuss this, what Brexit could offer us in Hong Kong and what we can do to be "Brexit-ready," we have brought together partners from three of the Hogan Lovells offices most affected by this topic: London, Paris, and Hong Kong.
+To discuss this, what Brexit could offer us in Hong Kong and what we can do to be "Brexit-ready," we have brought together three partners from Hogan Lovells.

 They will cover: